 Keeping bones healthy: Bone broth is rich in calcium and phosphorus, which is crucial for maintaining and healing bones and teeth, and for generating energy.

 Boosting nutrition, juicing poor appetites: For cats with food sensitivities, or senior cats whose appetites lag, bone broth’s taste and ease of digestion invites them to chow down.

 Making bone broth is easy but time-consuming, so include patience in your recipe.
 All it takes is two simple ingredients plus water.
 A slow cooker is the ideal way to do it and means you don’t need to leave a pot simmering on the stove overnight.
 Simply buy some nice raw bones, chicken frames are cheap and plentiful and add a few wings or chicken feet if you can find them.
 Splash some apple cider vinegar in, making sure you have the type with the “mother”, and add water to fill the pot.
-Cover and turn on low, leave it to do it’s think for 24 hours or so.
+Cover and turn on low, leave it to do it’s thing for 24 hours or so.

 When cooking time is up, skim off the separated fat, or most of it, a little extra fat is good for your cat, and drain over a second bowl, removing all bones and leaving you with lovely broth.
 Let broth cool completely and transfer to small containers and ice cube trays for easy freezing.
 Freezing in ice cubes is an easy way to store it.
 You simply pop a cube on their meal half an hour before serving so it has time to melt, no mess no fuss.

 Raw Meow meals all contain bone broth.
 Our cats love it and we offer you the same food we feed our own.